bamchoh/poker/README.md

 ```

 # limitation
 Sorry.
-THis is Japanese only.
+This is Japanese only.